Dragon dentistry came about for 2 reasons.

 1. The hubby has fun making teeth.
 While I am in the work room, often he had a chunk of clay on the kitchen table making all kinds of sets of teeth.
 I've got quite a few zip lock snack bags of teeth now: wide ones, long ones, twisted ones and some with colors mixed in.

 2. The bake clay we've been using is a little brittle.
 It makes for delicate teeth.
-I've got one dragon mount above the love seat in the living room and when fluffing a blanket over the seat I've accidentally punched the dragon in the mouth and broken several teeth.
+I had one dragon mount above the love seat in the living room and when fluffing a blanket over the seat I've accidentally punched the dragon in the mouth and broken several teeth.
 I've done this a few times now.
 I know that this should cause the dragon to chew my arm off but this one just seems to roll his eyes as if to say 'not again'.

 We've tried a number of different kinds and brands of baked clay to over come this problem but none of them are tough enough.
 People have suggested making ceramic, resin, metal, wood carved teeth but all of these seem to be costly and very time consuming.